mikelove/preNivolumabOnNivolumab/preNivolumabOnNivolumab.knit.md

 dds <- dds[,!idx]
 ```

-For comparison, use minimal filtering with edgeR.
+For comparison below, we start with minimal filtering with edgeR.
+This basically removes genes with very low counts across most samples.

 ```r